-Savor the 19th-century ambiance at this pastel jewel-box of a patisserie.
-French pastries, quiches, croissants and breakfast sandwiches line the glass cases.
-Grab an almond croissant and a cup of coffee and head to the petite courtyard to peruse the Times-Picayune or the New Orleans Advocate.
+Savor the 19th-century ambiance at this pastel jewel box of a patisserie.
+French pastries, quiches, croissants, and breakfast sandwiches line the glass cases.
+Grab an almond croissant and a cup of coffee and head to the petite courtyard to peruse the New Orleans Advocate.
 (Even if you’re reading on your tablet, you’ll still feel transported to a slower time.)

 9 a.m.
 Take a free walking tour of the French Quarter

 Get some physical activity while learning the history of the Vieux Carre from a park ranger at the French Quarter Visitor Center.
-Tickets are handed out at 9 a.m., and the tour starts at 9:30.
+The center opens at 9:30 a.m.
+Tuesday through Saturday (closed on Sunday and Monday).
 Don’t forget to bring water and wear comfortable shoes.

 10:30 a.m.
 Window-shop on Royal Street

-Antiques, art galleries, buskers, boutiques…you’ll find all these and more on Royal Street.
+Antiques, art galleries, buskers, boutiques — you’ll find all these and more on Royal Street.
 Standouts on the pedestrian-friendly thoroughfare include M.S.
-Rau (630 Royal St.), a treasure trove of antiques and oddities, Trashy Diva (537 Royal St), a dress boutique with locally designed, vintage-inspired frocks, and Red Truck Gallery (938 Royal St.), a gallery teeming with eccentric, folk art-inspired pieces by local artists.
+Rau (630 Royal St.), a treasure trove of antiques and oddities, and Trashy Diva (537 Royal St.), a dress boutique with locally designed, vintage-inspired frocks.

 1:30 p.m.
 Stroll through Jackson Square